Fainting

 Long-Term Side Effects of Fainting

 In most cases, fainting doesn’t cause any long-term side effects.
-One of the risks with fainting, whether it’s after giving blood, standing up too fast or using medical weed, is harming yourself when collapsing, such as by hitting your head.
+The most significant risk of fainting, whether it’s after giving blood, standing up too fast, or using medical cannabis, is harming yourself when collapsing, such as by hitting your head.
 If this happens, don’t hesitate to go to the hospital.
 Should you faint on multiple occasions, it could be a sign of a more serious heart-related condition.

 How to Prevent Fainting From Medical Marijuana

 For most patients, fainting isn’t a tolerable side effect, and physicians agree.
-Because doctors understand why medical weed can cause fainting, they’ve developed several techniques for preventing it, including:
+Because doctors understand why medical marijuana can cause fainting, they’ve developed several techniques for preventing it, including:

-• Switching Your Strain: Since THC acts as a vasodilator, choosing a strain with low-THC and high-CBD content can limit its effects on your blood vessels, which then minimizes the chance of you fainting.
+• Switching your strain: Since THC acts as a vasodilator, choosing a strain with low THC and high CBD content can limit its effects on your blood vessels, which then minimizes the chance of fainting.
 Your doctor or budtender may be able to recommend a specific strain for your condition.

-If you’re having fainting spells when you use medical weed, consult with your physician before altering your treatment plan.
+If you’re having fainting spells when you use cannabis, consult with your physician before altering your treatment plan.

 Talk to Your Medical Marijuana Doctor About Your Fainting

-Because physicians understand the cause of fainting from medical weed and how to prevent it, it’s often still beneficial for patients to continue their treatment.
-But, it’s crucial that you continue meeting with a licensed, knowledgeable and compassionate medical marijuana doctor to discuss your symptoms and any potential changes to your treatment plan.
+Because physicians understand the cause of fainting from medical marijuana and how to prevent it, it’s often still beneficial for patients to continue their treatment.
+However, it’s crucial that you continue meeting with a licensed, knowledgeable, and compassionate medical marijuana doctor to discuss your symptoms and make any potential changes to your treatment.